 - "Being approximately average or within certain limits in e.g., intelligence and development; 'a perfectly normal child'."

 - "Something regarded as a normative example"

 We can see from the definitions above that homosexuality does not fit in the norm because it is statistically practiced by less than 5% of the population.
 (See Statistics on the percentage of the population that are homosexual and lesbian).
-So, in that sense, homosexuality is not normal.
+So, in the statistical sense, homosexuality is not normal.

-What about it being normal regarding evolutionary theory?
+What about it being normal in regard to evolutionary theory?
 If evolution is how humankind got here, then how did the tendency for homosexuality survive genetically since it does not produce offspring?
 It would seem that what is normal, evolutionarily speaking, would be that which produces offspring--not that which does not.
-After all, haven't we evolved over millions of years and billions of generations of biological life forms such that genes that reduce survivability are removed from the population?
+After all, haven't we evolved over millions of years and billions of generations of biological life forms so that genes that reduce survivability are removed from the population?
 So, from this perspective how could homosexuality be considered normal?
-In fact, evolutionarily speaking, homosexuality would be abnormal; and it would have to be a learned behavior.
+In fact, evolutionarily speaking, homosexuality would be abnormal, and it would have to be a learned behavior.